 Sec.
-4. The soil components of the liner systems described in section 2 of this rule must meet the following requirements: (1) Be constructed on a slope of no loss than two percent (2%) toward the leachest collection pines.
+4. The soil components of the liner systems described in section 2 of this rule must meet the following requirements:

-(1) Be constructed on a slope of no less than two percent (2%) toward the leachate collection pipes.

-(2) Meet the specified thickness and hydraulic conductivity requirements of section 2 of this rule, as appropriate to the location of the proposed MSWLF unit.

-(3) Be composed of lifts, each having a maximum thickness that:

-(A) is specified in the approved construction plan or is otherwise approved by the commissioner; and

-(B) in no case exceeds nine (9) inches after compaction.

-(4) Have a design that adequately addresses the following factors:

-(A) Protection from damage due to uplift from hydrostatic forces.

-(B) Prevention of damage due to freeze/thaw and wet/dry cycles.

-(C) Any additional factors that are necessary to obtain an adequate soil component as specified in the construction plans or as determined by the commissioner.
+- (1) Be constructed on a slope of no less than two percent (2%) toward the leachate collection pipes. - (2) Meet the specified thickness and hydraulic conductivity requirements of section 2 of this rule, as appropriate to the location of the proposed MSWLF unit. - (3) Be composed of lifts, each having a maximum thickness that: - (A) is specified in the approved construction plan or is otherwise approved by the commissioner; and - (B) in no case exceeds nine (9) inches after compaction. - (4) Have a design that adequately addresses the following factors: - (A) Protection from damage due to uplift from hydrostatic forces. - (B) Prevention of damage due to freeze/thaw and wet/dry cycles. - (C) Any additional factors that are necessary to obtain an adequate soil component as specified in the construction plans or as determined by the commissioner.